 The best external hard drives for PS4 and Xbox One you can buy today

-Balancing performance with price, there's a reason WD's Elements Portable Hard Drive remains the reigning champ of Amazon's best selling external drives.
+Balancing performance with price, there's a reason WD's Elements Portable Hard Drive remains the reigning champ of Amazon's best-selling external drives.
 This is the drive I own and recommend to anyone looking to expand the storage of their console.
 You'll have enough storage up to 80 games at a time (assuming an average game size of 50 GB).
-It'd be nice if the drive came in different designs like some of the others on the list.
+It'd be nice if the drive came in different designs like others on the list.

 If you’ve never owned a Western Digital hard drive before, the company has been producing storage since the early ‘80s, and has a well-earned reputation for building products that last.
-In addition to being able to store a ton of different games, you’ll also be able to hang onto them for a long time, which could be useful if there are titles you want to revisit.
+In addition to storing a ton of different games, you’ll also be able to hang onto them for a long time, which could be helpful if there are titles you want to revisit.

-The device’s physical appearance is also worth mentioning, since it mirrors the Xbox One S so closely.
-While a lot of external hard drives are one level above eyesores, the Seagate Game Drive for Xbox looks like a perfect matched set with Microsoft’s console.
+The device’s physical appearance is also worth mentioning since it mirrors the Xbox One S closely.
+While many external hard drives are one level above eyesores, the Seagate Game Drive for Xbox looks like a perfectly matched set with Microsoft’s console.